rockroman/pa_test2/README.md

 Evaluation Metrics:
 Use precision, recall, F1 score, and accuracy to measure the model's performance on the test set.
+Data Augmentation: To ensure robust data augmentation techniques will be applied during training.
+Examples include random rotations, flips, brightness adjustments, and zooms to simulate real-world variations and increase model generalizability.
 Apply a confusion matrix to analyze false positives and false negatives.

 Visual Inspection:
 Validate predictions by visually inspecting misclassified images to identify patterns or potential dataset biases.